petervelosy/atlaskit-editor-test/README.md

-# Forge Hello World
+# Forge AtlasKit Editor Sample App

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue activity.
+A Forge Jira Issue Activity module that displays the Atlaskit editor, as a PoC for integrating this editor into a Forge app.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.